FuwaKodo/FizzBuzz/README.md

    that `FizzBuzz.java` has a new status.
 2. `git commit -m "refactored to extract helper method"`
    - this actually records your changes to all "staged" files to your local git repository.
 You can again run `git status` to see what has happened.
    - And if you run `git log`, you will see a record of all commits made so far in the repository.
+(Note to get out from `git log` press `q`)
    - The `-m "refactored to extract helper method"` is the message briefly documenting what changes were made.
    You can put whatever message you want in the quotes, but try to keep it short and descriptive.
 3. `git push`
    - this last step is what actually sends your committed changes to your remote GitHub repository.
    - IMPORTANT: You likely won't have your system configured for this command to actually work directly, so you